Textalk/websocket-php/README.md

 [![Build Status](https://github.com/Textalk/websocket-php/actions/workflows/acceptance.yml/badge.svg)](https://github.com/Textalk/websocket-php/actions)
 [![Coverage Status](https://coveralls.io/repos/github/Textalk/websocket-php/badge.svg?branch=master)](https://coveralls.io/github/Textalk/websocket-php)

+## Archived project

+This project has been archived and is no longer maintained.
+No bug fix and no additional features will be added.<br>
+You won't be able to submit new issues or pull requests, and no additional features will be added

 This library has been replaced by [sirn-se/websocket-php](https://github.com/sirn-se/websocket-php)

+## Websocket Client and Server for PHP

 This library contains WebSocket client and server for PHP.